-Applications for 9% Credits are grouped into one of three classifications for evaluation.
+Applications for 9% Credits are grouped into one of two classifications for evaluation.
 The Public Housing and General Classifications are used for allocation within the competitive round.
-Exceptional Priorities are designated independent of the competitive round.

-Public Housing Classification - Preservation, rehabilitation or qualified new construction that is part of a comprehensive plan to replace and/or rehabilitate public housing units.
+Public Housing Classification - Preservation, rehabilitation or qualified new construction that is part of a comprehensive plan to replace and/or rehabilitate public housing units inclusive of those in the SSHP as described below, the Rental Assistance Demonstration (RAD) program, or Choice Neighborhoods.
 This classification is limited to applications that address housing policy to revitalize housing developments that were financed and developed through Federal or State public housing programs.
 Among its purposes, the project must include but not be limited to integrating units into the community or region and encouraging economic integration.